gcdengansto/inspy/README.md

     Official support for Python 2.7 and Python 3.3 has been discontinued.

-InsPy is a python library with commonly used tools for neutron scattering measurements, primarily for Triple Axis Spectrometer data.
+InsPy is a python library with commonly used tools for inelastic neutron scattering measurements, primarily for Triple Axis Spectrometer data.

     * Triple Axis Spectrometer resolution function calculation (based on ResLib), including
         * Resolution ellipses